 Website: Potsdamer Platz

 The Berlin Tempelhof Airport was one of the first airports in Berlin and although it is not used as much today, it has quite a bit of history surrounding it.
 In the 1930s the current government began a massive reconstruction of the airport anticipating a heavy use of the space and by the end of the war, it was a site of iconic Berlin airlifts from 1948-1949 delivering much-needed aid to the citizens of Berlin in the post-war era.
 Tempelhof’s main building was once one of the 20 biggest buildings on earth which also ironically had the smallest duty-free shops.

 Address: Platz der Luftbrücke 5, 12101 Berlin, Germany

 Website: Tempelhof Airport

-The historic building was completed in 1905 after having started construction in 1451 and it is a huge monolithic building located on Museum Island in the Mitte borough.
+The historic building was completed in 1905 after having started construction in 1451.
+It is a huge monolithic building located on Museum Island, which is one of the most romantic places in Berlin.
 Because the cathedral is not actually the seat of any bishop, the term Cathedral is not used in a literal sense in the context of the building.

 Address: Am Lustgarten, 10178 Berlin, Germany

 Berlin is a centre for lots of history that took place in the last 100 years.
 The buildings, the culture and the experience you’ll have when visiting these iconic places are like no other.
 Its beach bars and markets are worth checking out.
 Be sure to visit the important places for not only people in Germany but Europe as a whole.

 Frequently asked questions about famous buildings in Berlin

 1. Which architectural buildings in Berlin are best visited by kids and families?